 When the temperatures drop to freezing levels, you’ll want to be in a warm jacket like the Featured Friends Khumbu Parka or the Arc’teryx Firebee AR.

 Carry, thick, warm, and water-resistant winter trousers.
 Depending on the activities you will be doing, you can go for softshell or hardshell ski pants like the Flylow Gear Chemical.

+Although it may seem obvious, but you’d be surprised how may people underestimate gloves they pick for their winter camping gear.
 Carry multiple pairs of gloves to ensure you will be able to do everything you want during camping.
 For example, if you will be hiking in the mountains and also doing some snow-related work around the camp, you’ll want a pair of waterproof gloves like the Give’r 4 Season Gloves.

 Carry a pair of beanie hats to keep cozy at camp.
 Ideally, you want a thin, lightweight hat to wear during intense afternoon hikes or skiing, and a warmer option for the cold nights.

 When camping in winter, you are likely to be changing your socks every day.
 The socks should be warm enough to prevent non-temperature-related injuries as well as cold-related ones.
 Go for socks that can be extended up the calf, such as the Darn Tough Padded socks.

 13. Sunglasses and Goggles

 When you are at altitude during winter, you are likely to experience snow blindness.
 Therefore, we recommend you carry performance-oriented glacier goggles or sunglasses to protect your eyes.